vanhoangkha/Networking-fundamentals/Day47_QoS_VoiceLan.md

-# 46. QoS (Voice VLANs) : PART 1
+# 46. QOS (VOICE VLANS) : PART 1

 IP PHONES / VOICE LANS

-- Traditional phones operate over the *public switched telephone Mạng* (PSTN)
+- Traditional phones operate over the *public switched telephone Network* (PSTN)
     - Sometimes, this is called POTS (Plain Old Telephone System)
-- IP PHONES use VoIP (Voice Over IP) technologies to Kích hoạt phone calls over an IP Mạng, such as the Internet
+- IP PHONES use VoIP (Voice Over IP) technologies to Kích hoạt phone calls over an IP Network, such as the Internet
 - IP PHONES are connected to a Switch, just like any other end HOST

 IP PHONES

-- Have an internal 3-Cổng Switch
+- Have an internal 3-Port Switch
-    - 1 Cổng is the “UPLINK” to the EXTERNAL Switch
+    - 1 Port is the “UPLINK” to the EXTERNAL Switch
-    - 1 Cổng is the “DOWNLINK” to the PC
+    - 1 Port is the “DOWNLINK” to the PC
-    - 1 Cổng connects internally to the PHONE itself
+    - 1 Port connects internally to the PHONE itself

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0bba51c0-af57-49e4-ae29-fca2a1079a34)

-- This allows the PC and the IP PHONE to share a single Switch Cổng.
+- This allows the PC and the IP PHONE to share a single Switch Port.
 Traffic from the PC passes through the IP PHONE to the Switch
 - It is RECOMMENDED to separate “VOICE” traffic (from IP PHONE) and “DATA TRAFFIC” (from the PC) by placing them into SEPARATE VLANS (!)
     - This can be accomplished using a VLAN thoại
     - Traffic from the PC will be UNTAGGED - but traffic from the PHONE will be tagged with a VLAN ID